This is a gear review of the most comfortable bike seats for bike touring and bikepacking 2025.

 However, if something is still feeling uncomfortable, then you might want a saddle with a cutout.

 A cut-out is also known as a relief channel.
-This feature is for giving you more relief from any stress on soft tissue in your more delicate areas.
+This feature gives you more relief from any stress on soft tissue in your more delicate areas.
 If you are struggling for comfort then a cutout saddle might be for you.

 However, you can have a cutout even if you don’t want one.
 It is completely up to you, but it is an option for even more comfortable if you are struggling.